Death Dispatch

-"Death Dispatch" is the thirteenth episode of the second series of the 1960s cult British spy-fi television series The Avengers, starring Patrick Macnee and Honor Blackman.
+"Death Dispatch" is the thirteenth episode of the second season of the 1960s British spy-fi television series The Avengers, starring Patrick Macnee and Honor Blackman.
 It was first broadcast by ABC on 22 December 1962.
 The episode was directed by Jonathan Alwyn and written by Leonard Fincham.

 Plot

 Steed and Cathy get a job as bait in South America, investigating the murder of a British courier in Jamaica.